gameplaycolor/gameplaycolor/README.md

 ### Version 2.1.4

 - Moving the account sign out and 'Say Thanks' into a new settings dialog.
+- Adding the option to disable sound; use this to listen to your own music!

 ### Version 2.1.3